svenrr/good_news_everyone/README.md

 Different machine learning algorithms were trained to categorize articles into seven categories.
 The metric used was accuracy, because the dataset was balanced, and each category had the same importance.
-The best result so far was achieved by linear SVMs with an accuracy of about 85%.
+The final models reach an accuracy over 80%.
+You can learn more about it [here](Category_Analysis/README.md)

 ### Summarization